webDevBig/golem-js-preview-program/tasks/7-run-requestor-in-browser/FEEDBACK.md

 What was your general experience with Golem Network?
 What was difficult/frustrating?
 What was a nice surprise?
+It was interesting to work with something new for me, although there were mistakes and not always everything turned out easily

-In what projects could you utilize Golem Network? in my future projects.
+In what projects could you utilize Golem Network?
+In my future projects.
 ]

 #### Preview Program

 [

 Were the tasks and instructions adequate and clear?
+In general, yes

 Is there anything you would improve about the JS Preview program?
+Correct mistakes.
+I often suffered from this
+"Could not start any work on Golem.
+Processed 2 initial proposals from yagna, filters accepted 0.
+Check your proposal filters if they are not too restrictive." and a 404 error.
+Although the code works, because it was run and output the results.
+Everything should be error-free for future users.
 ]